BhargaviJFS/online-banking-system/README.md

  The files are uploaded  in master branch( so please find in master).
  Download the Zip folder of project.
  Extract the files and import bankdb.sql in your phpMyAdmin.
- Place the extracted folder in your xampp (i.e C://xampp/htdocs/online-banking-system) Start apache and mysql servers in xampp
+ Place the extracted folder in your xampp (i.e C://xampp/htdocs/online-banking-system).
+ Start apache and mysql servers in xampp.
- Goto browser and type: http://localhost/online-banking-system/frontend/ Now you can access the application.
+ Goto browser and type: http://localhost/online-banking-system/frontend/.
+ Now you can access the application.

  How it Works?